Disclosure

 Animations

-can be animated freely using Angular’s built-in animation system.
+DisclosurePanel can be animated freely using Angular’s built-in animation system.

-Angular supports entry/exit transitions using @trigger
+Angular supports entry/exit transitions using @trigger bindings and the :enter/:leave lifecycle hooks.

 👉 See Angular Animations Guide